jessestuart/unifi_exporter/README.md

 #### Sounds cool.
 What do I need?

-- Ubiquiti gear, obviously; as well as a persistent connection to an instance of your Unifi controller.
-This means that no, spinning it up as-needed on your local machine isn't going to cut it here.
+- Ubiquiti gear, obviously; as well as a persistent connection to an instance of your Unifi controller — spinning it up as-needed on your local machine isn't going to cut it here.
 You can either spring for Ubiquiti's [Cloud Key][cloud-key-amazon], or you can easily host it on your choice of hosting provider — AWS, GCP, Digital Ocean, Linode, Vultr, Scaleway, etc. all have VPS' that will meet the minimum requirements for <= $5 USD / month.

 - A Kubernetes cluster, with CoreOS' [Prometheus Operator][prom-op] deployed.
   If not, check out the [official-docs][prom-op-docs] to get started; [Carlos Eduardo][prom-op-carlosedp] also has a great writeup on his experience porting many of the Operator images to ARM architecture(s) that's well worth the read.

 ### Usage